superluminar-io/workshop/content/05_labs/01_sso/_index.md

 # Securing your AWS environment

-By now, you signed in to your AWS environment using the root users email address and password.
-This is considered a bad practices and [very insecure](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html).
+To this point, you signed into your AWS environment using the root user's email address and password.
+This is considered bad practice and [very insecure](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html).

 Therefore, the first step for securing your AWS environment is to configure the root user with multi-factor authentication and enable yourself to access your AWS Account using AWS Single Sign-On.

 ## MFA for the root user

 The root user of an AWS Account has the broadest permissions possible.
-It is a huge security risk to leave this account only be secured with a single factor (a username and a password).
+It is a huge security risk to leave this account only secured with a single factor (a username and a password).
 To mitigate this risk, you need to enable multi-factor authentication for the root user with the following steps:

-1. Log in to your AWS Account with your root user's email address and password
+1. Log into your AWS Account with your root user's email address and password
 1. Access the [Security Credentials](https://console.aws.amazon.com/iam/home#/security_credentials$mfa) section of the IAM console
 1. Click on the blue “Activate MFA” button
 1. Select “Virtual MFA device”